Baennon/python-TitanGUI/README.md

 # Python TitanGUI

-A python base GUI for the password manager CLI Titan
+A python based GUI for the password manager CLI Titan

 ## Requirements